Deeds not Words Panel

 Deeds not Words pledge is supported and scrutinised by Deeds not Words panel – an independent panel supported by Tai Pawb.

 Who we are

 We are a group of passionate minority ethnic housing professionals with a variety of experience in several housing related roles.
 Our vision is to provide support and challenge to the sector in a bid to overcome racial inequality in housing.
 We know that everyone is on the same journey and we urge you to not let this lose traction.
 As a panel, we are here to support you.
+Read more about what we want to achieve….
 Work with us, engage with us and make your commitments a reality.
-Read more about what we want to achieve…
+Check out our, terms of reference or key objectives and how you can engage with us below:

 What we're up to